jciafardo/Personlized-Medicine-Counter/README.md

 # Accutane Pill Tracker

-This Python script calculates how many Accutane pills should be left in your box based on your prescribed dosage and start date.
+I created this Python script calculates how many Accutane pills should be left in my box so I did not miss days.

 ## Features

 - Calculates remaining pills based on start date, daily dosage, and total prescribed pills.
-- Provides a reminder to refill your prescription when pills are running low.

 ## Usage

 Clone the repository and run the script.
-Enter your start date (YYYY-MM-DD), daily dosage (number of pills/day), and total pills prescribed.
-The script will calculate remaining pills and remind you to refill if necessary.

 ## Example